1technophile/OpenMQTTGateway/docs/use/ble.md

 # Bluetooth gateway

 The manufacturer agnostic Bluetooth Low Energy (BLE) gateway acts as a powerful BLE scanner and decoder of [Bluetooth devices](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/), allowing you to visualize and analyze information from a wide range of sensors.
-It can also act as a presence detection gateway by reading the nearby BLE tags or tracker.
+It can also act as a device tracker and presence detection gateway by receiving nearby BLE devices and trackers.

 Data are transmitted to an MQTT broker, where it can be used to trigger events and rules, as well as displayed, stored and processed in your favorite controller (Home Assistant, OpenHAB, Jeedom, Domoticz, ioBroker or any MQTT compatible software).